top of page

 How to wire solar panels in parallel

 This is an important advantage, as in my experience I have found it very common that I am parked partially in the shade.
+However, this advantage comes with more technical wiring and the necessity to use thicker cables.

-To connect parallel solar panels together, we have two options: MC4 connectors or a combiner box.
+To connect parallel solar panels together, we have two options: MC4 connectors or a combiner box:

 How to wire MC4 connectors

+Combiner box: Another way to marry solar cables together is to use a solar combiner box.
+This is a consumer unit specifically for solar panels, which both combines and fuses them.
 A combiner box is generally only needed in larger systems with a lot of solar panels.
 Van conversions can generally do with just a set of MC4 connectors.

 How to wire a solar combiner box

 It is essential that we add a circuit breaker between the solar panels and the solar charge controller.
-Specifically, we must install a double pole DC MCB; 32A is generally used, though you should do your own sizing.
+Specifically, we must install a double pole DC mini circuit breaker (MCB).
 The MCB should have a minimum rating of 250V.
 It can be installed on a DIN rail inside a small garage consumer unit.
 A solar-specific MCB like the one shown below can easily be purchased online.

 32A DC double pole MCB inside a mini consumer unit